Talks where I was a coauthor but not a speaker are not listed.

 Date: October 28th, 2009

-Location: Relativity Seminar at ZARM, Bremen, Germany. (invited talk)
+Location: Bremen-Oldenburg Relativity Seminar at ZARM, Bremen, Germany. (invited talk)

 Authors: J. Steinhoff, S. Hergt, G. Schäfer